webmaster-icsd/icsd.org/_islam/2019-11-27-jesus-in-the-bible.md

 ### Jesus was the expected Messiah, a Prophet
 **Later people elevated Jesus from a teacher, a Prophet, to “Son of God”, “Lord”, and finally “God” himself?
 How does Bible define him?**

-[A teacher]: The same came to Jesus by night, and said unto him: “Rabbi, we know that you are a teacher [who has] come from God: for no man can do these miracles that you do, if God was not with him” (John 3:2)
+Concerning [A teacher]: The same came to Jesus by night, and said unto him: “Rabbi, we know that you are a teacher [who has] come from God: for no man can do these miracles that you do, if God was not with him” (John 3:2)

-[A man]: “You men of Israel, hear these words; Jesus of Nazareth, was a man approved of God among you by miracles and wonders and signs, which God did by him in the midst of you [which God did among you through him], as you yourselves also know (Acts 2:22)
+Concerning [A man]: “You men of Israel, hear these words; Jesus of Nazareth, was a man approved of God among you by miracles and wonders and signs, which God did by him in the midst of you [which God did among you through him], as you yourselves also know (Acts 2:22)

-[A Prophet]: Then those men, when they had seen the miracle that Jesus performed, they said: “[surely] This is the prophet who is to come into the world.”
+Concerning [A Prophet]: Then those men, when they had seen the miracle that Jesus performed, they said: “[surely] This is the prophet who is to come into the world.”
 (John 6:14)

-[A Prophet]: And the multitude [crowd] said, “This is Jesus the prophet of Nazareth of Galilee.”
+Concerning [A Prophet]: And the multitude [crowd] said, “This is Jesus the prophet of Nazareth of Galilee.”
 (Matthew 21:11)

 See also, John 7:40, Acts, 2:22, 3:13, 22-23, Luke 7:16, 24:19, 9:22, and 4:41